 We just can’t get enough on the history of Poker, casinos and slots!
 There’s so much intrigue, adventure and excitement.
 From the rise of millionaire moguls to the secrets of prohibition, from old traditions to new technologies, from in-laws to outlaws, across the Atlantic and back -we have the stories of how it all got started.

 And we have the games too!
-Enjoy this article and then enjoy Jackpot City Slots!
+Enjoy this article and then enjoy Jackpot Magic Slots!

 Todays Casino Legends article is about possibly the most famous poker player of all time, Wild Bill Hickok.